grapycalpis/iQ-Studio/tutorials/starting-guides/flash-image/README.md

         .
         .
     ```
-2. Please refer to the instructions provided in the [official Qualcomm documentation for the exact command usage]((https://docs.qualcomm.com/doc/80-90441-252/topic/Integrate-and-flash-software.html?product=1601111740076074&facet=Ubuntu%20quickstart#panel-0-V2luZG93cyBob3N0)).
-If the flashing process completes successfully, you will see output as the following.
+2. Please refer to the official Qualcomm documentation for the exact command usage, and follow Step 3 in “Flash Dragonwing IQ-9075 EVK Integrated Image on an Ubuntu Host”: [Qualcomm Documentation](https://docs.qualcomm.com/doc/80-90441-252/topic/Integrate-and-flash-software.html?product=1601111740076074&facet=Ubuntu%20quickstart#panel-0-0-0tab$flash-dragonwing-iq-9075-evk-integrated-image-on-ubuntu-host).

+If the flashing process completes successfully, you will see output similar to the following.
     <p align="center">
     <img src="./fig/flash-image.png" style="width:50%;">
     </p>